START HERE: What does it mean to join LVC?

-There are many service programs out there and it's important to take time to figure out which is the right one for you.
+There are many service programs out there, so take time to figure out which one is right for you.
 The Catholic Volunteer Network is a helpful resource to compare programs and LVC is proud to be named as a Service Program that Changes the World.
 You may also find links to all five ELCA-connected service year programs on the ELCA Young Adult Ministry webpage.

-- Visit our Application Timeline page for details about the next steps in the application process.
-Potential volunteers will conduct a phone interview with LVC staff, as well as interviews with potential placements.
+- Visit our Application Timeline page for the next steps in the application process.
+Potential fellows will participate in a phone interview with LVC staff, as well as interviews with potential placements.

-LVC is open to persons from all spiritual traditions.
+LVC is open to applicants from all spiritual traditions.
 LVC does not discriminate on the basis of ethnicity, race, creed, age, culture, disability, economic class, gender identity, gender expression, or sexual orientation.

-In that doc, we particularly lift up income-driven repayment plans & the Public Service Loan Forgiveness Program (PSLFP) for those with federal direct student loan debt.
+In that doc, we particularly lift up income-driven repayment plans and the Public Service Loan Forgiveness Program (PSLFP) for those with federal direct student loan debt.
 There are also deferment or forbearance options, in addition to standard repayment plans.
 If you have private loans, you’ll need to talk with your lender about repayment options.
-If you have a co-signer on any loan, it’s also important to discuss any loan repayment plans with them.
+If you have a co-signer on any loan, it’s also important to discuss any loan repayment plans with your co-signer.

-A year of service with LVC also provides you with valuable work experience to help you get a job after your year of service and/or makes you eligible for many generous graduate school scholarships.
+An LVC service experience also provides you with valuable work experience to help you get a job after service and/or makes you eligible for many generous graduate school scholarships.

 Stay up to speed on student loan news here: